For EPA updated info on PFAS please click here.

 Q: What happens after I submit my Inland Wetlands application?

 Once a completed Application is submitted to the Inland Wetlands office, it will be placed on the agenda and reviewed by the Inland Wetlands Commission at their meeting.
+It is recommended to be present at the meeting to answer any questions the Commission might have regarding your application.

 Q: Will the Inland Wetlands Commission set conditions for granting a permit?